Module 02

 What we're not capturing — and why you should still care

+Manufacturing emissions here are GREET 2023 averages.
+The actual number depends on which factory built the car and what energy mix that grid runs on.
 We also haven't modelled battery degradation, end-of-life recycling credits, upstream methane from gas extraction, or the difference between average and marginal grid emissions.
-These all matter for a PhD-level analysis — and they go in various directions.
 For a well-grounded real-world estimate, this tool is the right level of detail.
-For a definitive answer specific to your exact situation, you'd want a full lifecycle assessment.
+For a definitive answer specific to your situation, you'd want a full lifecycle assessment.

-Where the numbers come from
+Send feedback →Where the numbers come from

 - CAA 2023 Driving Costs — maintenance estimates by vehicle type